chm-dev/GTS-watchface-bundle/readme.md

 This here is bundle with simple workflow so we can focus on actual creative process.

+**Note: I am not an author of these tools.
+I have just compiled it into single bundle, added custom scripts to automate the process and modified a little so it can be used with GTS.
+Authors (as to my knowladge) are named below**

 The bundle includes

 * decompiler / compiler and compress / decompress utility from [https://telegram.me/GizChinaIt](tg://resolve?domain=GizChinaIt)

   * you can get it on telegram by contacting @IlGruppoTesterBot

 * watchfaceEditor (forked from https://github.com/v1ack/watchfaceEditor) packed as desktop electron app and with experimental support for GTS watchfaces
 * scripts and folder structure / workflow for easy and efficient work